xsherryhe/sign-up-form/README.md

 This project is a sample sign-up form webpage, built from CSS and HTML.

-The project primarily demonstrates various HTML and CSS tools and skills including form elements, default styles, pseudo-classes and pseudo-elements, advanced CSS selectors, and CSS variables/functions.
+The project primarily demonstrates various HTML and CSS tools and skills including form elements, default styles, pseudo-classes, pseudo-elements, and CSS variables/functions.

 This project is currently in progress.